 The Clear2Connect Coalition is committed to raising awareness about assistive communications technology and ensuring that people with hearing loss have access to quality, accurate communication technology.

 Under Title IV of the Americans with Disabilities Act (ADA), Americans who experience a hearing and/or speech disability have a right to access telecommunications services that is “functionally equivalent” to those relied upon by consumers without such disabilities.
-One such available service is Internet Protocol Captioned Telephone Service (IP CTS), or captioned telephone service, which is provided for at no cost to users through a program administered by the Federal Communications Commission (FCC). which is provided either by a combination of a skilled transcriber and automatic speech recognition (ASR) technology, or by ASR technology only.
+One such available service is Internet Protocol Captioned Telephone Service (IP CTS), or captioned telephone service.
+This service is provided by either a combination of a skilled transcriber and automatic speech recognition (ASR) technology or ASR only and at no cost to users through a program administered by the Federal Communications Commission (FCC).

 That’s where Clear2Connect’s advocacy comes in.
 Our goals are to protect the right for people with hearing disabilities to access the safe, effective technology they need to communicate, and to educate people, especially in underserved communities, about these services.